CodehubX/perfectAV/README.md

 Description
 -----------

-One of my biggest project in VB6.
+My biggest project in VB6.
 Antivirus program with dozen of tools to protect your computer from viruses.
 See help document in folders for more information.

 Images:
 -----------